MediaComem/comem-archidep/subjects/docker-compose/README.md

 Docker Compose is a tool for defining and running multi-container applications, making it easy to manage **services, networks, and volumes** in a single, comprehensible [YAML][yaml] configuration file called the **Compose file**.
+You can see an example on the right.

 <img class="w100" src="./images/multi-container.png" />